yu116/ccaweb/README.md

 # About
-This is the code for Raffles Institution's Computer Science Society
+This is the code for Raffles Institution's Computer Science Society's website

 # Technologies
 - Next.js